Recommended Science Books (for modern citizens)

 What do we know, and how do we know it?
 What do we now know that we don't know?
 And what have we learnt about the obstacles to knowing more?
 In a time of deepening battles over what knowledge and truth mean, these questions matter more than ever.
 Bestselling polymath and philosopher A. C. Grayling seeks to answer them in three crucial areas at the frontiers of knowledge: science, history and psychology.
 A remarkable history of science, life on earth, and the human mind itself, this is a compelling and fascinating tour de force, written with verve, clarity and remarkable breadth of knowledge.

-Spinoza A Life is Simple (Second Edition - 2018) Steven Nadler
+Spinoza A Life (Second Edition - 2018) Steven Nadler

 Baruch Spinoza (1632–1677) was one of the most important philosophers of all time; he was also one of the most radical and controversial.
 The story of Spinoza's life takes the reader into the heart of Jewish Amsterdam in the seventeenth century and, with Spinoza's exile from Judaism, into the midst of the tumultuous political, social, intellectual, and religious world of the young Dutch Republic.
 This new edition of Steven Nadler's biography, winner of the Koret Jewish Book Award for biography and translated into a dozen languages, is enhanced by exciting new archival discoveries about his family background, his youth, and the various philosophical, political, and religious contexts of his life and works.
 There is more detail about his family's business and communal activities, about his relationships with friends and correspondents, and about the development of his writings, which were so scandalous to his contemporaries.